Skip to content

 • What audit trail and reporting capabilities exist?

-This is an area where we see many firms underestimate requirements.
-Compliance isn't just a checkbox—it's an ongoing operational need that your technology must support.
+📊 Key Insight: Compliance isn't just a checkbox—it's an ongoing operational need that your technology must support.
+Many firms underestimate regulatory requirements during technology selection.

 • What is the learning curve for different user types?